pathak-ashutosh/hive-haven-old/README.md

 ## Description

-This is a web application that allows students to find accommodation near their universities.
+This is a web application that allows students to find accommodations near their universities.
 It also allows landlords to post their accommodation for students to find.

 ## Technologies Used

-- HTML
+- ReactJS
-- CSS
+- TailwindCSS
 - JavaScript
 - Node.js
 - Express.js